 ‘I’m nae Socialist masel’.
 There maun aye be rich and poor, Dives in the big hoose and Lazarus at the gate.
 But so long as we’re sure that Dives’ll catch it in the end, and Lazarus lie soft in Abraham’s bosom, we can pit up wi’ the unfairness here.’

-There’s also an old folk song, ‘Come All You Worthy People’, that’s slightly less focussed on the punitive element of the tale:
+There’s also – while I’m on a diversion – an old folk song, ‘Come All You Worthy People’, that’s slightly less focussed on the punitive element of the tale:

 Come all you worthy people that are so very poor,